How to Get Hesitant Teachers to Use Technology

 Remember we’re working to lure hesitant teachers into the technology fold.
 Do not hold training days in the middle of the year or distribute new hardware or software in August.
 May and June are the best months to introduce new concepts.
 If you are rolling out new iPads or Netbooks, hand them out at the end of the year, just before summer.
 Let your faculty have the summer to play with the new tool, get comfortable with it, learn how to use it.
 Letting teachers edge up to a new hardware tool at home will remove the intimidation of performing under a watchful eye, and also allow them to get acquainted at their own pace.
 It can also help them to have “tool awareness” as they build lessons for the Fall.

 I would also encourage allowing faculty to treat their school tools as their own.
 Let them put their music on it, have administrative privileges, set up personal email, and more.
 This promotes the extra level of comfort that comes with a feeling of ownership.
-Set up certain parameters (no illegal activities, no questionable images — and retain the rights to delete malware) and provide some education (“safe” versus “suspicious” software, best practices, etc.), but let them make the laptop or tablet or other mobile device their own.
+Set up certain parameters (no illegal activities, no questionable images — and retain the rights to delete malware) and provide some education (“safe” versus “suspicious” software, best practices, etc.), but let them make the laptop or tablet or other mobile devices their own.
 By providing your faculty the ability to intimately connect with their technology, you are providing them the capacity to really explore it and understand how it works.
 Give them wide latitude and allow them to be their best, professional selves.

 5. Make professional development “real” and pertinent

 Don’t be afraid to differentiate your approach to professional development.
-Most faculty are realistic about their abilities when it comes to technology.
+Most faculties are realistic about their abilities when it comes to technology.
 Likewise, provide them opportunities to become effective users of real and pertinent tools that they can employ in their particular subjects and classroom.
 Math teachers will probably benefit more from a workshop on Geometer’s Sketchpadthan quizlet.
 While they may seem like babes in the technology woods, in truth, your faculty members are sophisticated professionals.
 Treat them as such.
 Focus on their pedagogical needs when you present tools.
 Don’t geek out.

 6. Pick hardware and software that’s easy to use

 The best way to overcome hesitancy with your faculty is to provide them with hardware and software that is easy to use.
-Modern devices and apps are more user friendly than ever.
-Pick tools that have “drag and drop” features, are nearly devoid of bugs, and have a low learning curve.
+Modern devices and apps are more user-friendly than ever.
+Pick tools that have “drag and drop” features, are nearly devoid of bugs and have a low learning curve.
 If an educator is intimidated by coding or thrown off by a product that’s prone to crashing, they are not going to use it.
 Teachers know that their students get frustrated and restless if they cannot move quickly through the learning process.
 Technology that does not work transparently will be readily discarded.

 7. Don’t sit in judgment!

 I cannot emphasize this enough.
 It is easy to think that hesitant educates do not adopt new technology because they are lazy or stubborn or uncreative.
 In my experience, nothing could be further from the truth.
-The reality is that modern education is now a high-stakes, test driven environment.
+The reality is that modern education is now a high-stakes, test-driven environment.
 State tests and AP exams determine job security, funding, and professional perception.
 Experimenting with new tools and pedagogy requires not only a learning curve but some risk-taking.

 The idea of “starting over” in your methods of teaching while being hyper-aware of the severe consequences for failure is daunting to all of us.
 Recognize this as you approach your faculty.
 Assuage their fears (give them test score amnesty for a year or assure them that you will present a united front should parents become frustrated).
 Assume the best of your staff, because that is what they are willing to give.